Mexico: Religion

-The presence of Jews in Mexico dates back to 1521, when Hernán Cortés conquered the Aztecs, accompanied by several Conversos.
-According to the 2020 census, there are 58,876 Jews in Mexico.
-Islam in Mexico (with 7,982 members) is practiced mostly by Arab Mexicans.
-In the 2010 census 36,764 Mexicans reported belonging to a spiritualist religion, a category which includes a tiny Buddhist population.
+In the 2020 census, there were 58,876 Jews in Mexico.
+The presence of Jews in Mexico dates back to the 16th century when Spaniards arrived in the Americas.
+The modern Jewish Community began to be formed in the late 19th and early 20th century when Jews from Europe and the Ottoman Empire immigrated to Mexico due to instability and antisemitism.
+Islam in Mexico, with 7,982 members, is practiced mostly by Arab Mexicans.
+In the 2020 census, 36,764 Mexicans belonged to a spiritualist religion, a category which includes a tiny Buddhist population.
+About 74,000 people practiced religions with "ethnic roots", religions of mostly African and indigenous origin.

-According to Jacobo Grinberg (in texts edited by the National Autonomous University of Mexico), the survival of magic-religious rituals of the old indigenous groups is remarkable, not only in the current indigenous population but also in the mestizo and white population that make up the Mexican rural and urban society.
 There is often a syncretism between shamanism and Catholic traditions.
-Another religion of popular syncretism in Mexico (especially in recent years) is the Santería.
-This is mainly due to the large number of Cubans who settled in the territory after the Cuban Revolution (mainly in states such as Veracruz and Yucatán).
-Even though Mexico was also a recipient of black slaves from Africa in the 16th century, the apogee of these cults is relatively new.
-In general, popular religiosity is viewed with bad eyes by institutionally structured religions.
+Another religion of popular syncretism in Mexico, especially in recent years, is Santería, mainly due to the large number of Cubans who settled in Mexico after the Cuban Revolution.
 One of the most exemplary cases of popular religiosity is the cult of Holy Dead (Santa Muerte).
-The Catholic hierarchy insists on describing it as a satanic cult.
-However, most of the people who profess this cult declare themselves to be Catholic believers, and consider that there is no contradiction between the tributes they offer to the Christ Child and the adoration of God.
-Other examples are the representations of the Passion of Christ and the celebration of Day of the Dead, which take place within the framework of the Catholic Christian imaginary, but under a very particular reinterpretation of its protagonists.
+Other examples are the representations of the Passion of Christ and the celebration of Day of the Dead, which take place within the framework of the Catholic Christian imagery, but under a very particular reinterpretation.